nonblocking/mashroom/packages/plugin-packages/mashroom-storage/README.md

 If *node_modules/@mashroom* is configured as plugin path just add **@mashroom/mashroom-storage** as *dependency*.

-Then use the security service like this:
+Then use the storage service like this:

 ```ts
 import type {MashroomStorageService} from '@mashroom/mashroom-storage/type-definitions';